CraigNock/PokemonWeakness/README.md

 No fuss.
 No extra screens.
 No Team Rocket.

 No need to even type the whole name!
-With our predictive algorithms you can narrow down your pokemon in an instant.
+With our predictive suggestions, you can narrow down your pokemon in an instant.
 All colour coded for clear, easy reading.

 ---